moritz-hoelting/shulkerscript-webpage/src/content/docs/reference/project-config.md

 # The name of the datapack
 name = "shulkerpack"
 # The description of the datapack
-description = "I created this datapack with ShulkerScript"
+description = "I created this datapack with Shulkerscript"
 # The pack format of the datapack (https://minecraft.wiki/w/Data_pack#Pack_format)
 pack_format = 26
 # The version of the datapack (currently not used)